 The “River City Rivalry” is one of the most exciting matchups to emerge in recent memory.
 The inception of the “Paddlewheel Trophy” in 2005 ignited the competitiveness between these two interstate neighbors.
 The Panthers saw immediate success in the rivalry, but the Bearcats have closed the gap, putting miles underneath the trophy as both schools fight for the right to keep it for the year.

-Cincinnati Bearcats in the BCS National Championship and Bowl Games
+Cincinnati Bearcats in the College Football Playoff and Bowl Games

 Members of the new American Athletic Conference, the Bearcats have a long history of winning games that date back to the late 1800’s.
 Over 572 wins, more than a dozen bowl game appearances and an incredible twelve conference titles, the Cincinnati Bearcats are surely well decorated.
 Ticketcity offers tickets to all college football bowl games and American Athletic Conference Championship Game.